Itsy Docs

 • The amount and date paid

-• The payment provider used (manual entry, Teya, Stripe, Rapyd, or promo code)
+• The payment provider used (manual entry, Teya, Stripe, Rapyd, or Straumur)

 • Payment status (Pending, Completed, Error, Refunded)